European-XFEL/Karabo/doc/run/server.rst

 -------------

 Once Karabo is activated, servers can be started from anywhere in the filesystem.
-While being started from anywhere the run-directory always is ``<path-to-karabo>/var/data``.
-This for example means that a file created within a device process will be placed in ``<path-to-karabo/var/data`` if not specifed otherwise.
+The run-directory for servers however always is ``<path-to-karabo>/var/data``.
+This for example means that a file created within a device process will be placed in ``<path-to-karabo/var/data`` if no different explicit path selector is provided.

 Log Files
 ---------